Tranzakt/Laravel-SoftDeletesUnique/README.md

 }
 ```

-As normal you can use a parameter on the `softDeletesUnique('deleted_at_str')` to create the column with a different name,
+As normal, you can use a parameter on the `softDeletesUnique('deleted_at_str')` to create the column with a different name,
 and use `CONST DELETED_AT_UNIQUEABLE = 'deleted_at_str';` in your model to tell the model what the column name is.

 ## How it works